spicella/IntroCS-Kuramoto/README.md

 ### Issues:
   - Check why K value is scaled!
-  - Why std of imaginary part of order parameter is always 0..?!

 ### To say in the report:
   - Chosing coding language --> benchmarks